 Pushkar Muhurat is both auspicious and inauspicious

-One will be lucky if he or she starts an auspicious work in Dwipushkar yoga or Tripushkar yoga, as a task started during this period or an auspicious work done during Dwipushkar or Tripushkar yoga repeats twice or thrice respectively (auspicious events are increased).
+The person will be lucky if he or she starts an auspicious work in Dwipushkar yoga or Tripushkar yoga.
+A task started during this period or an auspicious work done during Dwipushkar Yoga or Tripushkar yoga repeats twice or thrice respectively (auspicious events are increased).